Mysterious and Manipulative Black Boxes: A Qualitative Analysis of Perceptions on Recommender Systems: Materials and Methods

 \item{\textit{``When content is recommended to you -- such as products to purchase on a platform, or videos to watch, articles to read, users to follow -- are you able to obtain enough information on why such content has been recommended to you?
 Please explain.''}}

 \item{\textit{``In your view, what measures are necessary with regard to algorithmic recommender systems used by online platforms?''}}

 \end{enumerate}

 The answers to these two questions are analyzed together; no attempts are made to separate the answers and opinions on the availability of information from the solution proposals.
 It should be also mentioned that many answers were given in languages other than English.
 These were machine-translated with Google~Translate.
+On that note, it should be further emphasized that the answers submitted to the open policy consultation are not bound to Europe.
+For instance, many non-European, globally operating technology companies and their lobby groups submitted their own answers.